Everything You Need To Know About Keeping Your Pets Safe In The Wake Of Hurricane Florence

 — USA TODAY (@USATODAY) September 12, 2018

 All pet owners should make sure their pet has some sort of identification.
 A collar with an ID tag and a microchip are the perfect combination.
 If your pet somehow gets lost or separated, it’s important for rescuers to know who the animal belongs to.
-Collars can sometimes become lost or broken in storms so it’s important to have a microchip implanted in your pet in case that happens.
+Collars can sometimes become lost or broken in storms, so it’s important to have a microchip implanted in your pet in case that happens.

 Pet owners should have an emergency preparedness kit for their pets prepared.
-The kit should include all the things you might need to care for your pet for 5-7 days.
-The list of recommended items includes, but is not limited to, “medications, leashes, carriers, food, potable water and water bowls, toys and beds, veterinarian contact information, litter, small carriers for dogs and more”.
+The kit should include all the things you might need to care for your pet for five to seven days.
+The list of recommended items includes, but is not limited to, “medications, leashes, carriers, food, potable water and water bowls, toys and beds, veterinarian contact information, litter, small carriers for dogs and more.”
 Have some sort of idea how you’re going to clean your animal.
 Disinfectant wipes (that are safe for animals) are a good idea to have just in case you lost electricity.

 The report makes it very clear that the safest place for your pet to be is with you.
 Tethering an animal outside is the worst possible solution.
 Small animals like cats and some breeds of dogs should be kept inside leading up to the storm since they may be harder to find outside in case of an emergency.